OpenClaw & Airlock Gateway

 - Approver decisions can be verified with Ed25519 when signatures are present.

-- Implementation relies on @airlockapp/gateway-sdk; see TypeScript SDK for the same APIs outside OpenClaw.
+- Implementation uses @airlockapp/gateway-sdk; see TypeScript SDK for the same APIs outside OpenClaw.

 Troubleshooting

-pairingCodeand runopenclaw airlock pair. - Tools not intercepted — Confirm tool names match
+pairingCodein config, then runopenclaw airlock pair. - Tools not intercepted — OpenClaw's built-in shell execution tool is named

-Full detail, architecture diagram, and development commands are in the package README on GitHub.
+Architecture, diagrams, and development commands: package README on GitHub.

 Related documentation